 We have implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through our operations and our website.
 When you contact us to ask about your information, we may ask you to prove your identity.
 This is to help protect your information.

 How long we keep your data for?

 We will retain personal data for the duration of an individual membership with the Society.
-Once an individual ceases to be a member or request deletion of any personal data, this will be carried out immediately.
+Once an individual ceases to be a member, their data will be kept for the period of one year, unless deletion is requested earlier.
 We do not hold any personal data for longer than is necessary.